Get to know this fast-cycling, soft-shooting competition gun — the Beretta A400 Xcel here!

 You know you’re going to have a great time out in the field when you pick up a gun and it feels good immediately.
 This is what I experienced when I picked up a Beretta A400 Xcel!
 It has this lightweight, well-balanced gas system, which tends to lessen recoil.
-From rabbits to clay shooting, I never missed a single shot with this beauty.
-You could easily get the hang of this fast-cycling clay shotgun.
+From rabbits to Beretta A400 Xcel sporting clays, I never missed a single shot with this gun.
+You can easily get the hang of this fast-cycling clay shotgun.
 Scroll on to learn more about this soft-shooting competition shotgun.

 - Gauge: 12-ga